 Not Just for Golfers: Who’s at Risk?

-Now golfer’s elbow doesn’t just come from golf.
-Any repetitive wrist, grip, and hand motions that overuse this group of muscles without adequate rest will lead to this overuse injury.
+Golfer’s elbow doesn’t just come from golf.
+Any repetitive wrist, grip, and hand motions that overuse the anterior forearm muscles without adequate rest will lead to this overuse injury.
 This can include desk workers, throwing athletes, gymnasts, or gardeners.
 Continuous pressure and use ultimately leads to strain on the forearm muscles and causes tiny microtears.
 The body’s response to this is to begin the inflammatory response, which often is the first sign we recognize that something is going on.
 This includes pain and tenderness over the CFT and/or wrist flexor muscle bellies.

 Recognizing the Symptoms of Golfer’s Elbow